Aermotor Company Chicago, Illinois

 One of the first fuel

 injection engines made.
 Sold new for $147.00 in (1908).
 Restoration by Heller Davis.
+I purchased this engine from a fellow collector at

 the Florida Flywheelers show.
 The photo on the far left is what the